 Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

-Both gas and electric golf carts have passionate advocates who swear their choice is superior.
-The truth is that each power type excels in different situations, and the right choice depends entirely on how you plan to use your cart.
+Both gas golf carts and electric golf carts have passionate advocates who swear their choice is superior.
+The truth is that each power type excels in different situations, and the right choice depends entirely on how you plan to use your golf cart.
 A golf cart that's perfect for cruising around a neighborhood might be frustrating on a large hunting property, while a cart ideal for farm work could be overkill for weekend trips to the golf course.

 How Gas and Electric Golf Carts Actually Work